 Coverage of 13 square metres per litre is identical to Ronseal but down on Cuprinol, while a drying time of two to four hours is also industry standard.

-Trade Paints recommend application by a roller and brush, so pouring this into a square tray may be advisable rather than extracting it from a circular tin where drips would be less predictable.
+Trade Paints recommends applying this paint with a roller and brush.
+Therefore, it’s advisable to pour it into a square tray rather than extracting it from a circular tin, where drips are less predictable.

 The main drawback to this product is its cost.
-It’s around 50% more expensive than its competitors, yet it doesn’t appear to offer any benefits in composition, durability or coverage.
+It’s around 50% more expensive than its competitors, yet it offers no composition, durability or coverage benefits.

 Pros | Cons |